-Erasmus for Young Entrepreneurs allows new entrepreneurs to have only one exchange in the programme, which means that they can participate only once for the whole duration of
+Erasmus for Young Entrepreneurs allows new entrepreneurs to have one exchange in the programme, which means that they can participate only once for the whole duration of the programme.

 Host entrepreneurs, on the other hand, can participate more than once but they are not allowed to host more than one new entrepreneur at a time.
+After having finished one exchange, the host entrepreneur must have provided the feedback about the exchange.
+In addition, the motivation of the HE must be updated in the EYE IT tool before a new match can start.

-Promotion and recruitment
+1 Promotion and recruitment